 Coils vs Cold Plates

-Some people wonder why we use 50’ coils per draft line—instead of the old-school notion that coils should be 120’.
+Yeah, kinda, but—it depends.
+Some people wonder why we use 50’ coils per draft line—instead of the old-school notion that all coils should be 120’.

 A 50' coil holds approximately 17 oz of liquid—enough for more than a full pint.
-Our jockey boxes are designed so that there is no diameter or temperature change (filled properly with ice) from the moment your beer enters the coils.
+Our jockey boxes are designed so that there is no diameter or temperature change from the moment your beer enters the coils (assuming they’re filled properly with ice).

 It’s not uncommon for folks to blame shorter coil length rather than acknowledge a poorly designed and built jockey box.

-For a full explanation, read our blog post, 50' vs. 120': Does coil length matter?
+For a full explanation, read our blog post, Does coil length matter?